Frank Ryan (American football): Personal life

 Ryan lived on 78 acres of heavily forested land in Grafton, Vermont, with his wife, Joan, a retired sportswriter and nationally syndicated columnist for The Washington Post.
-His wife was one of the first female sportswriters to ever grace a locker room (not to be confused with another sportswriter named Joan Ryan), was a sportswriter for the Cleveland Plain Dealer, and also wrote a book on six women in sports, Babe Didrikson Zaharias, Kathy Kusner, Wilma Rudolph, Billie Jean King, Peggy Fleming, and Melissa Belote.
+His wife was one of the first female sportswriters ever to grace a locker room (not to be confused with another sportswriter named Joan Ryan), was a sportswriter for the Cleveland Plain Dealer, and also wrote a book on six women in sports, Babe Didrikson Zaharias, Kathy Kusner, Wilma Rudolph, Billie Jean King, Peggy Fleming, and Melissa Belote.
 The two Texans met in college, fell in love with Vermont while Ryan was on staff at Yale, and had been married since their senior year at Rice, getting married on March 1, 1958.

 Ryan died January 1, 2024, at a nursing home, in Waterford, Connecticut, from complications of Alzheimer's disease.
 He was 87.
 Ryan was buried in Sportsmans Road Cemetery in Stamford, Vermont.
 Suspecting he may have had chronic traumatic encephalopathy (CTE), Ryan arranged to donate his brain to the Boston University CTE Center.
 He was survived by Joan Marie (Busby) Ryan, his wife of 65 years, and children, grandchildren, and great-grandchildren.